99002437/linux-1/README.md

 # linux
-How to run the file:
+How to run the file:-

 Execute the code: make -f makefile
 ./a.out